braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

 {% endtab %}
-{% tab Mixed / Marketing Use Case %}
+{% tab Mixed/Marketing Use Case %}

-Mixed / Marketing use cases can be registered for customers who want to send messages for multiple use cases from the same set of numbers or for marketing.
+Mixed/Marketing use cases can be registered for customers who want to send messages for multiple use cases from the same set of numbers or for marketing.

 | Trust Score | Total throughput toward major US networks | AT&T | T-Mobile  | Verizon |
 | --- | ----------- | ---- | -------- | ------- |